You can lodge an objection online or by post

 To lodge an objection online, use our objection portal.

-The information kit includes an objection form and important information that you should read before completing this form:
+You can register online to receive our information kit by email.
+The information kit includes important information that you should read before lodging your objection:

 You should supply evidence to support your objection